duckmanager/Bathymetric-map-Lake-Caputh/README.md

 detect_and_remove_faulty_depths
     input: geodf_projected, GeoDataFrame - output of adjust_depths or create_multibeam_points for correction without edge points
     output: filtered_gdf: GeoDataFrame: all points after error filtering, columns unchanged
-            removed_gdf: GeoDataFrame containing all faulty filtered points, columns unchanged
+            removed_gdf: GeoDataFrame containing all faulty filtered points, original columns + column with the orginal index of each point

     input variables: max_distance (int) - radius of mean calculation (default is ) threshold (float) - depth difference above which points get discarded (default is )

     functionality: removes faulty points by comparing to averaged depth of sorrounding points.
+    Saves original index in "orig_index".
 Iterates through every point.
 Calculate average depth of all points within "max_distance" radius, excluding evaluated point.
 Uses cKDTress for neighor identification.
 If Depth of point differs more than "threshold" from average depth of surrounding points, it gets discarded and saved in removed_gdf, except file_id = artifical_boundary_point.
 Artifical edge points get recognised for average depth but wont be discarded as faulty points.

 filter_validation_points